dr-jam/GameplayProgramming/GameProject.md

 As the Data and Analytics Engineer, you are responsible for instrumenting your game to collect and analyze gameplay data.
 This includes building systems that record metrics such as completion times, player deaths, resource usage, and score distributions.
 You will analyze this data to identify balance issues or design insights that can improve the gameplay experience.
 You will document your data collection methods, analytical results, and how those results informed subsequent design decisions.
 This role supports iterative development through evidence-based refinement and data-driven insight.

+### Procedural Content Design

+You are responsible for implementing or prototyping a system that procedurally generates some element of your game—such as levels, enemies, puzzles, or visual patterns.
+You will document the algorithms or randomization methods used, describe how the generated content varies across playthroughs, and show how it integrates into the existing game systems.
+This role highlights creative computation and demonstrates how generative design can expand replayability and variety.

 ## Sub-Roles